-I’ve taught in universities, with students of all ages, and in a wide variety of community settings.
-Some of my recent courses include:
+Tom has taught in universities, with students aged from 18 to over 80, and in a wide variety of community settings.
+Some recent courses include:

 Representations: Re-making the world

 The Representations course on the Foundation Year explores the theme of ‘life chances’ in film (including Andrea Arnold’s American Honey), photography, fiction (such as Clarice Lispector’s Hour of the Star), historical sources, philosophical essays and in a work of sociological fiction produced by researchers in Bristol and Cardiff about experiences with universal credit, Life Chances.

 Students can write their own creative response to the unit, in place of a conventional essay.

 Since 2013, Tom has taught this course at Bristol, which considers books that have been banned, censored, challenged, produced in secret, or put the author or reader in danger.